lilianaziolek/lilianaziolek.github.io/_posts/2019-07-21-people-dont-leave-their-jobs-they-leavel-their-managers-or-do-they.md

 tags:
   - career
   - discuss
 ---

 Every now and again I come across this "pearl of wisdom" (in slightly different variations):

 > People don't leave bad jobs / companies, they leave because of bad bosses / managers

-Whilst I'm sure this is true in some/many cases, I always hear internal voice of protest.
+Whilst I'm sure this is true in some/many cases, I always hear an internal voice of protest.

 I've been in the industry for close to 15 years.
 I went through a number of different bosses/projects (a lot of them contracts).
 In all of my career, I left due to my management exactly once.